SkylineCommunications/dataminer-docs/user-guide/part_3/databases/Deleting_element_data_from_a_MySQL_database.md

 On a DMA using a MySQL general database, the current values of all element parameters marked “to be saved” in the element are saved in a local MySQL database table called “elementdata\_\[DMAID\]”.
 If, for some reason, you want all or some of those parameter values to be cleared, refer to the instructions below.

 > [!NOTE]
-> For more information on the save attribute of the Protocol.Params.Param tag, refer to the [DataMiner Development Library](https://help.dataminer.services/development/).
+> For more information on the save attribute of the Protocol.Params.Param tag, refer to the *[DataMiner Development Library](https://help.dataminer.services/development/)*.

 > [!WARNING]
 > Only people with the appropriate skills should be allowed to manipulate database contents directly.
 Incorrect changes made to the database can damage your entire DataMiner System.